 Beach Club at Seabrook Island

-Everyone loves the Beach Club at Seabrook, especially the who’s who of OBX.
+Everyone loves the Seabrook Island Beach Club, especially the those who star in OBX.
 In the first episode of season two, JJ is seen working his summer job here at the club.
-The scene includes Topper and his friends, who must have spent the day enjoying the beach club’s signature views, newly renovated pool, and beach loungers facing the Atlantic Ocean.
+This scene includes Topper and his friends, who must have spent the day enjoying the beach club’s signature views, newly renovated pool, and beach loungers facing the Atlantic Ocean.
 Sometimes, it is good to be a Kook.

 Pelican’s Nest at Seabrook Island

 The Pelican’s Nest, Seabrook Island’s oceanfront bar and grill at the Beach Club, is normally home to cheery encounters and good memories.
 But in the storyline of Outer Banks, it’s where JJ gets fired from his summer job waiting tables.
 It’s not his fault though.
 Topper’s friend provokes one of our favorite pogues over John B’s alleged death.
 JJ can’t help but defend his friend’s innocence.
 The Pelican’s Nest sees some drama and JJ gets the boot.

 Don’t expect to see any scuffles in real life, though.
 If you’ve ever been to the Pelican’s Nest, you know to expect filling bites and refreshing drinks enjoyed with peaceful views of the Atlantic Ocean.
 The restaurant is a local favorite and is open seasonally for our Seabrook Island Club members.

 JJ made his *ahem* exit from the Club early on in episode 2.
 The scene was filmed right outside the entrance of our very own Seabrook Island Clubhouse.
 Unfortunately, throwing hands is not allowed at the Beach Club and JJ was terminated by management.
 And while we cannot condone the behavior at the Pelican’s Nest (even if John B WAS innocent) we would welcome JJ back for a second chance any day of the week.